What Do You Gain From Your Pain? Let It Go

 Let It Go Principle 3: Consider the Payoffs to Status Quo

-You may be more successful getting rid of stress habits if you consider their payoffs.
+Unless you consider the payoffs of your undesired behavior, you may continue to sabotage your progress and build your frustration.
 For example, perfectionism has some valuable payoffs.
 First of all, you may believe that if you weren’t such a perfectionist, you wouldn’t do much.
-You’re convinced that you would perform poorly.
+You may be convinced that, unless you constantly insisted on perfection, you would perform poorly.
 Secondly, you produce excellent work when you strive for perfection, right?
-You try very hard to achieve outstanding results.
+So you try very hard to always achieve outstanding results.

 It’s critical to acknowledge these benefits or payoffs of perfectionism if you want to overcome this stressful habit.
 Nevertheless, as I mention in chapter 6 of my book “Leadership Success in Spite of Stress”, this personal belief system also has many more drawbacks than benefits.
 Once you weigh the pros and cons of perfectionism, you will be much more willing to lower your standards and, hence, your stress.